ZAZ (TV channel): History

-ZAZ lost Nickelodeon programs in 1996 due to the launch of Nickelodeon in Latin America, but compensated for the loss with acquired series from various production companies from around the world and Latin America.
-One of its most successful programs during the second half of the 1990s was the English video game program Cybernet, originally called Gameswatch, which continued to air until March 2011 although in some periods, it moved to the MAS channel, also from MVS Multivision.
+ZAZ lost Nickelodeon programs in 1996 due to the launch of Nickelodeon in Latin America but compensated for the loss with acquired series from various production companies from around the world and Latin America.
+One of its most successful programs during the second half of the 1990s was the English video game program Cybernet, originally called Gameswatch, which continued to air until March 2011.
+However, it moved to the MAS channel in some periods, also from MVS Multivision.

 In 1996, ZAZ launched on DirecTV, expanding to all of Latin America; ZAZ also began calling itself a non-violent channel.

 In August 2003, the channel changed its name to ZAZ Moviepark and focused more on family movies and less series, which occupied a small space.
-The magazine Selecciones del Reader's Digest had its own sponsored movie segment, Al Cine Con Selecciones where films of different types were also broadcast, including some independent productions.
+The magazine Selecciones del Reader's Digest had its own sponsored movie segment, Al Cine Con Selecciones, where films of different types were also broadcast, including some independent productions.

-On April 7, 2008, after several years without presenting new programs, ZAZ began a renewal of the channel with the premiere of Argentina telenovela Rebelde Way and changing its name back to ZAZ, while changing its target audience to tweens.
+On April 7, 2008, after several years without presenting new programs, ZAZ began a renewal of the channel with the premiere of Argentina telenovela Rebelde Way and changing its name back to ZAZ while changing its target audience to tweens.
 That same year, due to the launch of the Dish México system by MVS and Telmex, which caused a new "war" of pay TV services with Televisa, SKY, Cablevisión} and Cablemás, they withdrew MVS Televisión's channels including ZAZ.

-On January 4, 2009, the target audience change became official with the premiere of anime series Kiba and Eyeshield 21, joined by Deltora Quest, Yu-Gi-Oh!
-5D's, Idaten Jump, Huntik, Rollbots and Ryukendo.
+On January 4, 2009, the target audience change became official with the premiere of the anime series Kiba and Eyeshield 21, joined by Deltora Quest, Yu-Gi-Oh!
+5D's, Idaten Jump, Huntik, Rollbots, and Ryukendo.
 On July 31, 2009, ZAZ and Multipremier were removed from DirecTV Latin America due to exclusive contracts with Claro TV.

 In February 2010, ZAZ rebranded again, adopting new promotional material and a new slogan: ZAZ, más cool, como tú.
 That same year, the anime series Inazuma Eleven and Kenichi debuted.
 In the final days of the 2010 FIFA World Cup, ZAZ premiered the first two episodes of Inazuma Elevens third season.
-In August, Ryukendo aired daily twice a day while Kiba was removed to air two consecutive episodes of Kenichi.
-On August 23, ZAZ premiered ZAZ Sensei, a news program broadcast between commercial breaks where the world of anime, news, conventions and related things of interest to young audiences are discussed.
+In August, Ryukendo aired twice daily while Kiba was removed to air two consecutive episodes of Kenichi.
+On August 23, ZAZ premiered ZAZ Sensei, a news program broadcast between commercial breaks where the world of anime, news, conventions, and related things of interest to young audiences are discussed.
 The series stopped airing in mid-2011.
-On September 25, Rebelde Way was removed and on September 27, Lalala! premiered, the channel's first musical program including interviews with artists and tips on being a good musician.
+On September 25, Rebelde Way was removed, and on September 27, Lalala! premiered the channel's first musical program including interviews with artists and tips on being a good musician.

 In 2011, Cybernet was withdrawn because the company that produced Cybernet in the UK canceled the program.
-Also in March Yu-Gi-Oh!
+Also, in March, Yu-Gi-Oh!
 5D's and Huntik were removed.
-In October the first 52 episodes of Eyeshield 21 returned in continuous four-episode blocks replacing the two-episode block of Deltora Quest.
+In October, the first 52 episodes of Eyeshield 21 returned in continuous four-episode blocks, replacing the two-episode block of Deltora Quest.
 ZAZ aired the movie Spider-Man in December.